Profiles in "Computational Modeling" Expertise Area

 • Greg Stone's research interests include artificial neural networks, word recognition, mathematical modeling, and theoretical methods.

 • Werner J.A.
-Dahm is the ASU Foundation Professor of Mechanical and Aerospace Engineering since 2010, and is Professor Emeritus of Engineering at the University of Michigan where he served on the faculty for the previous 25 years.
+Dahm has since 2010 been the ASU Foundation Professor of Mechanical and Aerospace Engineering, and also Professor Emeritus of Engineering at the University of Michigan where served for the previous 25 years.

 • Spiro Maroulis is a computational social scientist with a particular focus on public administration, public policy, innovation, and social networks.